 Learn more about the state’s individual income tax and its relatively simple process for filing your Alabama state tax returns.

-The basics of Alabama state tax
+What are some basics of Alabama state taxes?

 Alabama has several taxes, including sales tax, use tax and county-level property taxes.
 The state also has an individual income tax, which is collected by the Alabama Department of Revenue, or ADOR.